0xIntuition/intuition-alpha-bugs/Readme.md

 * Please provide the wallet address you are using while experiencing this issue.

 ## 5. Platform Information
-* What browser are you using?
-(Chrome, Brave, Arc, Firefox, Other)
 * What wallet are you using?
 (Metamask, Rainbow, Coinbase, etc)

 ## 6. Additional Notes/Comments